Derived categories and rationality of conic bundles

-That is: we consider the relative pencil of conics in the projective bundle $Z\to \PP^1$ that define $\Gamma$, this gives a $\PP^1$-bundle over $\PP^1$ such that the locus of degenerate conics is exactly the curve $C$ in its natural embedding as a relative cubic form.
-This Theorem ensures that all trigonal curves with at most double points that sit in some ruled surface $S$ are discriminant divisors of a conic bundle (for details see \cite{casnati}, Sect.
-5 and 6).
-The reader can easily see that the conic bundle $X$ degenerating on $C$ is isomorphic to the blow-up of $Z$ along $\Gamma$.
-This tight connection between trigonal and tetragonal curves is reflected also when considering the corresponding Prym and Jacobian varieties.
+More precisely, Let $X$ be the relative pencil of conics in the projective bundle $Z\to \PP^1$ defined by $\Gamma$.
+We have a $\PP^1$-bundle $S$ over $\PP^1$, a conic bundle structure $\pi:X \to S$ with discriminant curve $C$ in its natural embedding as a relative cubic form.

+The proof is completed by showing that any conic bundle with trigonal discriminant can be realized in this way, but Theorem 6.5 \cite{casnati} ensures that all trigonal curves with at most double points that sit in some ruled surface $S$ are discriminant divisors of a conic bundle (for details see \cite{casnati}, Sect.
+5 and 6). \end{proof}

+Notice that this tight connection between trigonal and tetragonal curves is reflected also when considering the corresponding Prym and Jacobian varieties.
 The Prym variety of the admissible cover of $C$ induced by the conic bundle is in fact isomorphic to the Jacobian of $\Gamma$ \cite{recillas} and to the intermediate Jacobian of the conic bundle $X$.